deepaksood619/deepaksood619.github.io/docs/economics/mutual-funds/debentures-bonds.md

 ## Types

+### Convertible Debentures (CD)

-1. **Convertible debentures,** which are [convertible bonds](https://en.wikipedia.org/wiki/Convertible_bond) or bonds that can be converted into equity shares of the issuing company after a predetermined period of time.
+CD, which are [convertible bonds](https://en.wikipedia.org/wiki/Convertible_bond) or bonds that can be converted into equity shares of the issuing company after a predetermined period of time.
 "Convertibility" is a feature that corporations may add to the bonds they issue to make them more attractive to buyers.
 In other words, it is a special feature that a corporate bond may carry.
 As a result of the advantage a buyer gets from the ability to convert, convertible bonds typically have lower [interest rates](https://en.wikipedia.org/wiki/Interest_rate) than non-convertible corporate bonds.

+### Non-Convertible Debentures (NCD)

-2. **Non-convertible debentures (NCD),** which are simply regular debentures, cannot be converted into equity shares of the liable company.
+NCD, which are simply regular debentures, cannot be converted into equity shares of the liable company.
 They are debentures without the convertibility feature attached to them.
 As a result, they usually carry higher interest rates than their convertible counterparts.

-   1. **Secured debentures**

-       Backed by collateral, in time of backruptcy, assets are sold to pay debenture holders
+1. **Secured debentures** - Backed by collateral, in time of backruptcy, assets are sold to pay debenture holders

-   2. **Unsecured debentures**

-       No backed by any collateral
+2. **Unsecured debentures** - No backed by any collateral

+### Others

 - **Fixed Rate Bonds:** Has a coupon or interest rate fixed till the maturity of a bond.
 - **Floating Rate Bonds:** Also, known as floaters where the interest rate is linked to reference rate such as MIBOR (Mumbai Interbank Offered Rate).